Tagalog Language Services

-Volatia is a leading provider of professional Tagalog interpretation and translation services.
-Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Tagalog language and cultural barriers.
-The secret sauce is our proprietary technology, coupled with our vast network of qualified professional interpreters and translators.
+Volatia is a leading provider of professional Tagalog translation services.
+Whether you are in the United States or anywhere else in the World, Volatia is uniquely capable of bridging all of your Tagalog translations and interpretations.

 Although Pilipino is not considered a dialect but a language, it is in truth based on the language Tagalog.
 Tagalog is the base for Pilipino which is one of the two official languages of the Philippines.

 It is spoken by over 25 million who speak Pilipino as a second language.
 Pilipino is considered the standardized version of Tagalog and even its grammar is based on Tagalog grammar.

 This dialect is also known as “Mariveleño”.
 This dialect has its name because of the region where it is spoken which has the same name, Bataan.

 This dialect also receives its name from the region where it comes from which is Manila.
 This dialect is also known as Standard Filipino and it is a basis for the language Filipino.

 It is not unusual for English terms to be merged into this form of Tagalog.
 This has come to be known as Taglish which is the mixture of English and Tagalog.